openedx-unsupported/devstack/docs/workflow.rst

 Database backups
 ~~~~~~~~~~~~~~~~

 You can routinely create backups of your local databases.
 To create a backup, use ``make dev.backup``.
 When you want to restore you database to the backup, run ``make dev.restore``.
-Warning, this will retore all your databases.
+Warning, this will restore all your databases.
 You might have to cycle the database containers off and on using ``make dev.down.<database service name>`` and ``make dev.up.<database service name>``.

 Running micro-frontends outside of devstack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~